DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 How to create a subtitle or closed caption file

 Subtitles are simple because you can create a general text file.
-This is the easiest method to display a subtitle on screen, so I recommend doing it.
+This is the easiest method of displaying a subtitle on screen, so I recommend it.
+However, you can use this next method to create both.

 Transcribe sequence